csu-cs/csci-315/docs/lectures/17-standard-template-library.md

 - Some algorithms like sort, merge, and accumulate can take a function object as an argument.

-- A function object is an object of a template class that has a single member function: the overloaded `operator()`.
+- A function object is an instance of a class that overloads `operator()`.

 - It is also possible to use user-written functions in place of predefined function objects.